ExoKalork/EHWVB/README.md

 - Connect on the website on the browser in EHWVB
 - Click enable
 - Enjoy !
 (You can minimize the application, it'll stay in the taskbar.)

+# TODO

+- Remember position and scale
+- Start minimized at Windows Startup
+- Check for updates